 For decorative concrete, acid staining is one of the most popular techniques.
 When applied by a trained professional, concrete stain is stunning.
-Stained decorative concrete can be achieved as a do-it-yourself project by using the right products and available instructional books and DVDs from The Stamp Store.
+Stained decorative concrete can be achieved as a do-it-yourself project by using the right products and available instructional books and DVDs from Moon Decorative.
 In most cases, however, for a large of complicated project this type of installation should be left to a skilled professional.

 Appropriate Application Steps

 - Preparing the Surface – Before applying concrete stain, the surface must be properly prepared.
 Acid stains are translucent, which means even small imperfections will show through.
 Therefore, all residue has to be completely removed from the unstained surface.

 - Application – After walls, doorframes, baseboards are masked off, the stain product is brushed or sprayed on.
 Once the first coat has thoroughly dried, additional coats can be added for more color or pattern variation.

 - Cleanup – Just as residue needs to be removed prior to staining, it needs to be removed afterward.
 Clean water is used to rinse the concrete floor, a broom is used to remove more stubborn residue, and the floor is rinsed.